kyawzintun/robot-market/README.md

 ### How do I start the app?

+At the very beginning please fork or clone this repository into your own private repository (github / bitbucket).
+During all development please make regular commits while working on this app.

 Start both server and frontend project by using `npm start` command.
 The port for frontend is `localhost:3000`, and for server is `localhost:8000`